IS-ENES-Data/submission_forms/README.md

 ## Installation

 * git clone https://github.com/IS-ENES-Data/submission_forms.git
-* export PYTHONPATH=..path..to..submission_forms:$PYTHONPATH
+* export PYTHONPATH=..your_installation_directory..:$PYTHONPATH
+* see documention
 * Dependencies:
+   * a conda based python (2.7) installation (https://www.continuum.io/downloads) is recommended
+   * best a full anaconda (2.7) installation and additionally:
         * pip install gitpython prov
-* a anaconda based python installation (https://www.continuum.io/downloads) is recommended

 ## Usage

-* see demo notebooks in test directory
+* see tutorial and demo notebooks in the "turorial" and "test" directories